blackwolf244/webxr-library/README.md

 This Project is supposed to show my findings in the field while being split into three Parts,

-### Frameworks:
+### Dev-Tools:

-> This is used to determine the Functions and Usage-Possibilities for different Frameworks
+> This is used to determine the Functions and Usage-Possibilities for different Development Tools supporting the Web-XR API

 ### Issues: